This set of Waste Water Engineering test focuses on “Chemical Clarification – 2”.

 d) After secondary treatment

 Explanation: At the preliminary point chemicals can’t be added in order to remove phosphates.
 These chemicals can be added prior to the sedimentation tank.
-This can also be added prior or after the secondary treatment.
+This can also be added prior to or after the secondary treatment.

 9. Calculate the dosage rate for the following data.